 BARL Ph.D.
 Graduates

-Heather Edgar 2002 Associate Professor, University of New Mexico
+Heather Edgar 2002 Professor, University of New Mexico

 Loren Lease 2003 Associate Professor, Youngstown State University